Green tea is made solely from the leaves of

 Camellia sinensis that have undergone minimal oxidation during

 processing.
-Green tea in India had originated from China.
-It has recently
+Green tea had originated from China and has

 become more widespread in the West, where black tea is